-The Pilgrim Fathers brought the township form of government from the New England states to America in 1620.
+The Pilgrims brought the township form of government from the New England states to America in 1620.
 Today, this governmental unit is still referred to as the “town.”
 This form of government spread west as far as the Rocky Mountains.
 Today, 22 states have the town or township form of local government.
 In 2000, 16,504 civil townships existed in the United States, primarily states in the Northeast or in the Midwest.
 Over the course of Ohio’s history, at least 1,340 townships have existed within the state.

 Townships in Ohio predate our state government.
 The size and shape of a township were determined by the congressional acts establishing the various land grants.
 The Virginia Military Lands are the only lands in Ohio not surveyed under the Range and Township System.
 All other land grants were surveyed into townships either five or six miles square.